Backfilling & Partitioning¶

 All time-based definitions accept start_date, end_date (optional,

-defaults to "most recent complete period"), and tz (IANA timezone).
+defaults to "most recent complete period"), tz (IANA timezone),

 Key formats are fixed to ISO-8601-compatible strings.